Discworld

 Publisher Description

-The wizards at Ankh-Morpork's Unseen University are renowned for many things—wisdom, magic, and their love of teatime—but athletics is most assuredly not on the list.
-So when Lord Vetinari, the city's benevolent tyrant, strongly suggests to Archchancellor Mustrum Ridcully that the university revive an erstwhile tradition and once again put forth a football team composed of faculty, students, and staff—or lose the funding that pays for their nine daily meals—the wizards of UU find themselves in a quandary.
-To begin with, they have to figure out what it is that makes this sport of foot-the-ball so popular with Ankh-Morporkians of all ages and social strata.
-Then they have to learn how to play it.
-Oh, and on top of that, they must win a football match without using magic.
+The wizards at Ankh-Morpork’s Unseen University are renowned for many things—wisdom, magic, teatime—but athletics, not so much.
+When Lord Vetinari, the city’s benevolent tyrant, strongly suggests to Archchancellor Mustrum Ridcully that the university revive its sports program and field a football team composed of faculty, students, and staff—or lose the funding that pays for their nine daily meals—the wizards of UU find themselves in a quandary.
+First, they have to understand what makes foot-the-ball so popular with Ankh-Morporkians.
+Then they have to learn how to play it—and win—without using magic.

-And the thing about football—the most important thing about football— is that it is never just about football.
+Of course, the thing about football is that it is never just about football.

-The Discworld novels can be read in any order but Unseen Academicals is the seventh book in the Wizards series.
+The Discworld novels can be read in any order but Unseen Academicals is the seventh and final book in the Wizards collection (and 37th Discworld book).
+The other books in the Wizards collection include:

 GENRE